Overflowing landfills and islands of garbage floating in the Pacific. Over reliance on non-renewable energy sources.

 These two seemingly unrelated global problems have a shared solution: Convert the waste into energy.

-Waste-to-energy (sometimes termed “energy from waste”) generally refers to the process of generating energy--electricity and/or steam--from the combustion of non-reusable waste.
-Industrial waste, agricultural waste, municipal solid waste--your garbage--are all fodder.
-These technologies can produce biogas, synthetic and liquid biofuels, which can be converted into electricity.
+These technologies can produce biogas, as well as synthetic and liquid biofuels, which can be converted into electricity.
 It won’t completely solve either the waste or energy problem, but it provides an important first step.

 These evolving waste-to-energy trends are a larger movement toward the circular economy, in which materials are continuously repurposed until they are finally recycled.
 It’s a closed loop, hence the circle.
 Waste-to-energy focuses on that final step, recycling waste into energy.